mluyo3414/katacoda-scenarios/1-installing-jenkins-using-helm/step3.md

 Let's analyze the command above:

-The first `jenkins` after `helm install` is the name we are going to give to our deployment.
+The first `jenkins` after `helm install` is the name we are going to give to our application.

 `jenkins/jenkins` is the name of the repo and the name of the chart we want to install from that repo.

-`-n jenkins` is the namespace where we are going to install the application.
+`-n jenkins` is the namespace where we are going to install the application (created in the previous step).

 `--version` is the chart version.